AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 initialize the integrator to use the control history stored in the trajectory data as a time dependent control law when integrating.
 If the control history of the phase is not :code:`"BlockConstant"`, you can then call :code:`integrate_dense` to integrate from the initial full ODE input in the returned trajectory to the final time in the trajectory.
-This will still work if the control history was :code:`"BlockConstant"`, but the result mat have small local errors caused by the instantaneous jumps in the control history at the states where segments adjoin.
+This will still work if the control history was :code:`"BlockConstant"`, but the result may have small local errors caused by the instantaneous jumps in the control history at the states where segments adjoin.
 This can be eliminated by using the second method, which integrates precisely between each time in the converged trajectory.